We all have a cultural lens. It is formed deep within our brains during childhood. So deeply, in fact, that many of us don’t even realize it is there.

 According to the dictionary, the definition of culture is “the customary beliefs, social forms, and material traits of a racial, religious or social group.”
 Culture is what causes different lifestyles to emerge among differing social classes, countries, or regions.

-In an organization or family, culture is apparent in the “share attitudes, values, goals and practices,” of the team.
+In an organization or family, culture is apparent in the “shared attitudes, values, goals and practices,” of the team.

 We all have and operate within a culture, maybe even more than one.
-Culture exists in the broader definitions– such as Latin Culture, Western Culture, Middle Eastern Culture, etc.
+Culture exists in the broader definitions– such as Latine Culture, Western Culture, Middle Eastern Culture, etc.

 What is a cultural lens?

 Culture lies in the traditions, foods, languages, and celebrations of our past and present.
 However, culture also goes much deeper than just what you see on the surface.
 Culture influences our actions and ideals.
 Many times, this is referred to as our cultural lens.
-We get so used to seeing the world through this lens that we forget it is even there.
+We get so used to seeing the world through this lens that we often never even realize it is there.

 Learning to Notice your Cultural Lens

-In order to begin to notice your cultural lens, you have to interact with people who see and view things differently.
+In order to begin to notice your cultural lens, or cultural bias, you have to interact with people who see and view the world differently than you do.
 This will help you move away from “That’s just the way it is.
-This is how we do things.”
-To wondering why and analyzing your thoughts and actions.
+This is how we do things” to wondering why and analyzing your thoughts and actions.

 As a white female who grew up speaking English in the Midwest, I had many privileges and comforts that I never recognized until I left my safe, sheltered world.
 After living in a community where locking your doors was optional and racial diversity meant the two people of color I’d met in my life, my move to Philadelphia was a bit of a shock.